SciTools/iris/README.md

 <h4 align="center">
-    Iris is a powerful, format-agnostic, community-driven Python library for analysing and visualising Earth science data
+    Iris is a powerful, format-agnostic, community-driven Python package for analysing and visualising Earth science data
 </h4>